 We give a great deal of positive reinforcement of kindness towards others.
 Children who go out of their way to do something kind for another student or staff member are often rewarded with a J-Town PRIDE Pass.
 The importance of safety, responsibility and respectfulness are routinely reinforced by staff in the classroom, hallways, lunchroom, playground, on the bus and on field trips.

-While every effort is made to recognize students engaging in positive behavior, we are also vigilant about addressing inappropriate behaviors when they happen.
-At the elementary school level we understand that kids are just learning to work together in a cooperative manner.
+While every effort is made to recognize students engaging in positive behavior, we are also vigilant about addressing inappropriate behavior when it happens.
+At the elementary school level, we understand that kids are just learning to work together in a cooperative manner.
 We talk extensively with students about the difference between conflict and bullying behavior.
-Conflict may happen when students struggle getting along, disagree with one another, or can't find the right words to explain how they are feeling.
+Conflict may happen when students struggle to get along, disagree with one another, or can't find the right words to explain how they are feeling.
 We use the words, "our feelings got big" and help students understand how to communicate their feelings with their peers and adults to best advocate for their needs.

 - An act that happens again and again to a student, usually done by the same person or group of people

 - There is an imbalance of power; one person is older, bigger in stature, or there's a group of students against one/few student(s)

 - A student feels like the act was so traumatic that he/she doesn't want to come to school out of fear or worry that the act will happen again

 We spend time working with students who have been the victim of bullying behavior; we reinforce that no one deserves to be intentionally harmed either emotionally or physically.
 We encourage them to stick up for themselves by saying “stop” to those who are bullying them and then walk away.
 We also work with students who have demonstrated bullying behavior to get to the root of their actions.
 Consequences of bullying behavior are tailored to each individual's situation so that they are both meaningful and logical.